 - Expiration of a lease

-Before you evict a tenant, you must first give them a notice.
-The type of notice will vary depending on the cause of eviction.
+Before a landlord can evict a tenant, they must first give them a notice.
+The type will vary depending on the cause of eviction.
 Common notices to vacate are:

 A 3-day notice to pay or move out

 Most evictions happen because of nonpayment of rent.
-A 3-day notice informs the tenant that they have three days to pay their rent due or leave.
-Failure by the tenant to act within this time frame means that you can proceed with the eviction lawsuit.
+This informs the tenant that they have three days to pay their rent due or leave.
+Failure by the tenant to act within this time frame means that the landlord can proceed with the eviction lawsuit.

 10-Day notice to comply or vacate

-This notice is given when the tenant violates any of the terms of the lease agreement.
-The notice gives tenants 10 days to resolve the violation or leave.
-If the tenant refuses to do either, you can then go ahead and file an eviction lawsuit against them.
+This notice is given when the tenant violates any of the terms of the lease or rental agreement.
+This gives tenants 10 days to resolve the lease violation or leave.
+If the tenant refuses to do either, the landlord can then go ahead and file an eviction lawsuit against them.

 3-Day notice for nuisance or waste

-This notice is given to tenants who conduct illegal activities, cause nuisance or litter on the property.
-You should only serve this notice when these violations are severe enough to warrant an eviction.
-For example, a tenant who's had multiple arrests can be considered a nuisance.
+This notice is given to tenants who conduct illegal activities, cause nuisance or litter on the rental unit.
+Landlords should only serve this when these lease violations are severe enough to warrant an eviction.
+For example, a tenant who’s had multiple arrests can be considered a nuisance.

 20-Day notice to terminate a tenancy

 In Washington, the eviction notice is 20 days for month-to-month leases.
-You should serve this notice at least 20 days before the last date of the rental period.
+Landlords should serve this at least 20 days before the last date of the rental period.

-In all these cases, you must not evict a tenant if it's for retaliatory or discriminatory reasons.
-Otherwise, the tenant has cause to sue you in court.
+In all these cases, the landlord must not evict a tenant for retaliatory or discriminatory reasons.
+Otherwise, the tenant has cause to sue you, the landlord, in court.

-If you want to terminate a lease agreement without cause, you must wait until the lease term expires.
-In some cases, the Washington state eviction laws require you to give the tenant a written notice to move out.
+If landlords want to terminate a lease agreement without cause, they must wait until the term period expires.
+In some cases, the Washington eviction laws require a landlord to give the tenant a written notice to move out.

-If the tenancy is on a month-to-month basis, you must give the tenant a "Notice of Termination of Tenancy."
-This notice is also known as a "20-day Eviction Notice" in Washington State.
-Once the 20 days have lapsed, you may file a lawsuit.
+If the tenancy is on a month-to-month basis, landlords must give the tenant a “Notice of Termination of Tenancy.”
+This is also known as a “20-day Notice”.
+Once the 20 days have lapsed, a landlord may file a lawsuit.

-Here, you don't need to issue a notice to end the tenancy.
+Here, landlords don’t need to issue a notice to end the tenancy.
 This is because a fixed term lease agreement expressly specifies when the tenancy ends.

-In Washington, you must serve the notice in one of the following ways:
+In Washington, a landlord must serve the notice to evict tenants in one of the following ways: